Club: Newcastle United FC | Opening: 1880 | Capacity: 52,339 seats

 This also means that there are a fair few hotels at close walking distance of the stadium.
 The excellent-rated Sandman Signature Hotel lies right next door, but there are various more toward the main railway station.
 The Holiday Inn Express, County Hotel, and Sleeperz Hotel are among the more affordable that get good reviews.

 For all hotels near St James’ Park click here, which shows you also all hotels in the city centre.

-Tickets for Newcastle United games can be bought online, by phone +44 (0) 844 372 1892, or at the official club stores at St James’ Park, Eldon Square (in the city centre), and the Metrocentre.
+Tickets for Newcastle United games can be bought online, by phone +44 (0) 844 372 1892, or at the official club stores at St James’ Park and the Metrocentre.

 Ticket prices depend on the opponent.
 For a typical match most tickets for the ends cost £27.00 and those for the sides between £32.00 and £52.00.
 Prices are increased with about £15.00 for high-profile matches.

 Newcastle United offer guided stadium tours around St James’ Park that include the changing rooms, dugouts, players’ tunnel, and the media suite.

 Tours typically run every day at 11:30 am, 12:30 pm, and 2:00 pm. and Sundays at 11:30 am, and on matchdays at 10:30 am (subject to change).

 Booking in advance is recommended, but not required.
 Bookings can be made online or by phone +44 (0) 844 372 1892.

 The tours costs £18.00.

 Photos of St James’ Park